-India is the land of Festival, and most of the festivals are celebrated as Harvest festivals with different names throughout the country.
-April is the time of new life when spring season creates new life in trees, plants, and animals after torrid and harsh winters.
+India is the land of festivals, and most of the festivals are celebrated as Harvest festivals with different names throughout the country.
+April is the time of new life when the spring season creates new life in trees, plants, and animals after torrid and harsh winters.
 After the celebration of Holi in March people gear themself for some amazing celebration in April.

 A substantial section of the Indian population is actively involved in agriculture and their festivals are related to a bountiful harvest.
 The yield of new crops is a cheerful time for them and they celebrate it with fun and frolic in different ways.
 Let us take a look at the major festivals celebrated in April.

 Chaitra Navratri, Basant Navratri or Vasant Navratri, Gudi Padwa, Ugadi, Cheti Chand are major spring festivals in India.
 Chaitra Navratri is also known as Basant Navratri, Vasant Navratri, and the ninth day is celebrated as Ram Navami.
 During the auspicious occasion of Chaitra Navratri or Vasant Navratri, nine forms of Goddess Maa Durga are worshiped who represents purity, divinity, and power.